opendistro/for-elasticsearch-docs/docs/security/api.md

 Hidden resources are read-only by definition.

-To add or remove these flags, you need to use the `admin` role.
+To add or remove these flags, you need to modify `plugins/opendistro_security/securityconfig/internal_users.yml` and run `plugins/opendistro_security/tools/securityadmin.sh`.

 ---